 That being said, I’ve traveled to Italy in the middle of August and still had a wonderful time.
 So if July and August are the only time you have available, you’ll still have a great trip.
 Just come mentally prepared for the crowds.

 Winter in Italy is generally warmer than winter in central Europe.
 However, I would avoid winter if possible for this itinerary.
-There are places that flood often during rain (Venice) and places that practically shut down out of peak season (Cinque Terre and the Amalfi Coast).
+There are places that practically shut down out of peak season (Cinque Terre and the Amalfi Coast).
 If you can’t stand large crowds, I would also avoid Easter in Rome.
 Other than that, any time in Italy is a great time to visit Italy!

 If you have more specific questions about your trip timing and what I think, definitely leave a comment at the bottom of this page.
 I’ll get back to you with my advice.
 Think of me like a free travel agent…!